 Mechanisms of Allomaternal Care

 The red-bellied lemur (Eulemur rubriventer) is a model species for investigating the evolution of allomaternal care (care of infants by individuals other than the mother) in primates.
 In LEEP we are investigating the mechanisms of allomaternal care by examining whether and how hormones are associated with variation in allomaternal care behavior.
 We are particularly interested in bonding hormones such as oxytocin and vasopressin, as well as steroid hormones that may impact, and be impacted by, allomaternal care.
 This work is in collaboration with A. Baden, and has been supported by the Leakey Foundation, American Association of Physical Anthropologists, and the Social and Behavioral Sciences Research Institute.
-You can read our work on allomaternal care and androgens here.
+You can read our work on allomaternal care and androgens here, and our work on paternal care and estradiol here and here.

 Hormonal Responses to Infant Caregiving